phantran/moco/README.md

 #### Configuration
-Details about configurable parameters of MoCo will be updated here later.
-For the moment, please use the helpmojo command to learn more about it
+Details about more configurable parameters of MoCo will be updated here later.
+For the moment, you could use the helpmojo command to learn more about it
 `mvn m0c0:help -Ddetail=true`

 ### Contributing
-If you find a problem with MoCo and fix it, it would be very helpful to create a ticket along with your pull request.
+If you find a problem with MoCo and wanted to fix it, it would be very helpful to create a ticket along with your pull request.

 ### License